cloud-native-toolkit/cloud-native-toolkit-workshop/activity-1/README.md

     ```

+1. Verify that change in Git Server and Git WebHook
+    - Open Git Dev from Console Link
+    - Navigate to user app git repository
+    - Review the recent change
+    - Review the webhook is present

 1. Verify that a new Pipeline starts succesfully

 1. Verify that the App manifests are being updated in the `gitops` repo in the git account `toolkit` under the `qa` directory.
     - Open Git Ops from Console Link